Six of Swords

 WealthIcon for 'Wealth' row

-This will be a difficult decision as it may mean feeling poorer rather than richer for a while.
-It will be beneficial in the long term so long as you aim to move to a more stable state or one that allows greater personal growth vs just a change in scenery with the same problems travelling with you.
+This will be a difficult decision, as it may mean feeling poorer rather than richer for a while.
+It will be beneficial in the long term, so long as you aim to move to a more stable state or one that allows greater personal growth vs. just a change in scenery with the same issues travelling with you.

 You are struggling with your finances, possibly because you are focused on the past rather than the present and future.

 The root issue may be a fear caused by previous losses.
-It may be because of an inability to move forward from a past experience in your personal life or it may be because the plans you have put in place are not performing and fail to budge despite your best efforts.
+It may be because of an inability to move forward from a past experience in your personal life.
+It may be because the plans you have put in place are not performing and fail to budge despite your best efforts.

 Whatever the reason, it is time to start considering the future and/or seeking help if you cannot do it on your own.